dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 * X-Wing hashes the shared secrets, to be usable outside of HPKE.

 * X-Wing has a simpler combiner by flattening DHKEM(X25519) into the final hash.

+* X-Wing does not hash in the ML-KEM-768 ciphertext.

 There is also a different KEM called X25519Kyber768Draft00 {{XYBERTLS}} which is used in TLS.
 This one should not be used outside of TLS, as it assumes the